|Scroll down for all sorts of links to various conferences, associations, websites and more.|

-Now in its 29th year, CANADIAN MUSIC WEEK is recognized as one of the premier entertainment events in North America focusing on the business of music.
+Canadian Music Week is recognized as one of the premier entertainment events in North America focusing on the business of music.
 We bring together Sound Recording, New Media and Broadcast for one spectacular week of events… Combining informative, intensive conferences, cutting edge trade exhibition, award shows, film festival and Canada’s biggest New Music Festival.
 Canadian Music Fest spans 5 nights of performances, with more than 800 showcasing bands at 60 live music venues in downtown Toronto.

 North by Northeast Music Festival and Conference (NXNE) has become the Canadian festival destination for unsigned bands, indie favorites, and major-label headlining artists alike.
 Seen as the most anticipated summer music event in Canada, NXNE Music, NXNE Film, and NXNE Interactive are an essential gathering for artists, industry, and fans.
 We’re based in Toronto, but bring a global perspective to our programming.